Four signs of trouble

 You can think of this set of data, painstakingly recorded by sampling the air on a lonely mountain-side every four hours for over 50 years (and now in several other places too), as the key piece of evidence that there is a climate problem.
 Once you know this is happening, and you understand what changing CO2 does in the climate system, you can figure out a lot about the consequences.
 For example, geophysical theory and study of climate history can tell you the relation between CO2, temperature and sea-level.

 We know now that the concentration had already been rising when Keeling started, but by chance he was there at the beginning of the truly spectacular surge of the late twentieth century.
 The more we learn about Earth's climate history, the more clear it is that injecting several hundred billion tonnes of fossil carbon into the atmosphere in 100 years is a singular event in the planet's long story.
-As far as we can tell, no natural process could do this.
-Only human ingenuity ever has.
-Now we are staring at the milestone of 400 ppmv, knowing with great certainty that no atmosphere for millions of years has held that much greenhouse gas; knowing with equal certainty what we must do to turn it around - but too timid or complacent to do it.
+As far as we can tell, no natural process could do this - only human ingenuity.
+Now we are staring at the milestone of 425 ppmv, knowing with great certainty that no atmosphere for millions of years has held that much greenhouse gas; knowing with equal certainty what we must do to turn it around - but too timid or complacent to do it.

 Exhibit 2 is the result of the work of Charles Keeling.
-It shows the record of atmospheric CO2 measurements made every month since February 1958 at an observatory on Mt Mauna Loa, Hawaii.
+It shows the record of atmospheric CO2 measurements made continuously since February 1958 at an observatory on Mt Mauna Loa, Hawaii.

 Keeling became interested in measuring CO2 as a graduate student in the early 1950s at a time when nobody knew for sure whether the concentration of this trace gas in the air was constant from place to place, or time to time.
 He developed techniques accurate enough to settle these questions and in doing so, demonstrated that the CO2 in the air of a growing forest declines during the day, when the leaves are photosynthesising, and rises again at night when they transpire.
 In other words, he showed the forest breathing.